Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Connection with Confluent Cloud

-If your target Kafka cluster is Confluent Cloud, you also need to properly configure `TLS 1.2` encryption and `SASL_PLAIN` authentication, as follows:
+If your target Kafka cluster is _Confluent Cloud_, you also need to properly configure `TLS 1.2` encryption and `SASL_PLAIN` authentication, as follows:

 ```xml
 <param name="encryption.enable">true</param>